Problem Set 4: Interpreters and Proofs

 - In this problem set, it is important to use good style (style will factor in to your grade).
 Style is naturally subjective, but the COS 326 style guide provides some good rules of thumb.
 As always, think first; write second; test and revise third.
 Aim for elegance.

 Part 1: Environment-based Evaluator

 In class, we developed a substitution-based interpreter in OCaml.
 While substitution makes for a good theoretical model of how OCaml programs evaluate, practical implementations use an environment-based model of execution.
 Fortunately, the two models coincide, so you can safely use substitution to reason about your programs while your interpreter uses environments to implement them.

-In this part of the assignment, you will implement an environment-based interpreter for a simplified OCaml-like language (let's call it MiniML).
+In this part of the assignment, you will implement an environment-based interpreter for a simplified OCaml-like language (we will call it MiniML).
 Here are the key .ml files you need to look at---browse them first before starting to program:

-EvalSubst.ml: A call-by-value, substitution-based interpreter.
-We have partially implemented a substitution-based interpreter for you.
-This is to give you a (partial) reference implementation that you can look at and to ensure that you understand the semantics of recursive functions, variables, let expressions, etc. You do not have to implement any more of this interpreter!
-(You may for fun, of course.)
+EvalSubst.ml: This file defines a call-by-value, substitution-based interpreter.
+It gives you a reference implementation to ensure that you understand the semantics of recursive functions, variables, let expressions, etc. You do not have to change this file but looking at it is probably a good idea

 Your main task is to implement the environment-based interpreter.
 To do this, you will initially have to modify 2 files:

 Syntax.mlfor a description of what they should do.)